Japow Hakuba trip information

 The easiest way to arrange this is through the Nagano Snow Shuttle website.
 If booking through this service you need to start at Tokyo Station (the station in downtown Tokyo, a few minutes walk from the Yaesu Terminal Hotel).
 Both your train and bus tickets are dealt with through this service.
 You need to reserve ahead of time.

 Finding your train at Tokyo Station can be confusing.
-Give yourself lots and lots of time to figure it out.
+Give yourself lots and lots of time to figure it out, arrive at the station at least an hour before your train leaves.

 Once off the train at Nagano station, go to the east exit and then go outside and descend to street level to find the bus.
 There is a good soba shop here if you need lunch.